Editore: Editions Opta, Paris, 1967

 Prima edizione Copia autografata

 Condizione: Very Good.
+First Edition.
 New York: Museum of Modern Art / MACO Magazine Corporation, 1955.
 First Edition.
 Slim quarto (28cm); publisher's white pictorial wrappers; 192pp.; photographic illus. throughout.
 Wrappers a bit worn, foxed, and dust-soiled, though contents remain clean and sound.
 Very Good overall.
 Signed and dated 10-19-98 by photographer Roy DeCarava on title page.
 Three of DeCarava's photographs appear in this classic exhibition catalog, on pp. 9, 102, and 130.
+Signed.

 Editore: Dwan Gallery New York, NY 1967, 1968, 1969, 1970, 1967